arielf/weight-loss/README.md

 The 2nd accelerator was ***consuming fatty stuff*** (instead of carbs) in order to feel full.

-The 3rd accelerator was understanding the concepts of [Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [***Glycemic Load***](https://en.wikipedia.org/wiki/Glycemic_load), and shifting whatever I chose to eat towards ***lower Glycemic loads***.
+The 3rd accelerator was understanding the concepts of [Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [***Glycemic Load***](https://en.wikipedia.org/wiki/Glycemic_load), and shifting whatever I chose to eat towards
+***lower Glycemic loads***.

-I now believe and hope that I can go all the way back to my original weight when I first landed on US soil.
+I now believe and hope that I can maintain my weigth at a healty level between 165 and 175lbs.

-If I can keep the present rate, it should take 1-2 years to completely reverse the damage of the past ~20 years.
+If I can continue at the present rate (it took 1 year to completely reverse the damage of the past ~20 years).

 It is important to stress that I also *feel much better the more weight I lose*.
 As a welcome side-effect, the few borderline/high levels in my blood tests, have moved significantly towards normal averages, during the period I lost weight.